JuliaGeodynamics/GeophysicalModelGenerator.jl/docs/src/man/installation.md

 (@v1.6) pkg> add https://github.com/JuliaGeodynamics/GeoParams.jl
 (@v1.6) pkg> add https://github.com/JuliaGeodynamics/GeophysicalModelGenerator
 ```
-Note that we first install a package called `GeoParams.jl`, after which we install `GeophysicalModelGenerator.jl`.
+You first need to install a package called `GeoParams.jl`, after which you install `GeophysicalModelGenerator.jl`.
 It will automatically install various other packages it relies on (using the correct version).

 If you want, you can test if it works on your machine by running the test suite in the package manager:
 ```julia
 julia> ]
 (@v1.6) pkg> test GeophysicalModelGenerator
 ```
+Note that we run these tests automatically on Windows, Linux and Mac every time we add a new feature to GeophysicalModelGenerator (using different julia versions).
+This Continuous Integration (CI) ensures that new features do not break others in the package.
+The results can be seen [here](https://github.com/JuliaGeodynamics/GeophysicalModelGenerator.jl/actions).

-This installation of only needs to be done once.
-It will precompile `GMG` and all other dependencies.
+The installation of `GMG` only needs to be done once, and will precompile the package and all other dependencies.

 If you, at a later stage, want to upgrade to the latest version of `GMG`, you can type:
 ```julia